abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 Today I would like to show a step-by-step process of creating a database schema of a simple app in Clojure using [Automigrate](https://github.com/abogoyavlensky/automigrate).
 Automigrate is a Clojure tool that allows efortlessly model and change database schema using EDN-structures and auto-generated migrations.

 Auto-generated migrations can also be useful when you prototyping database schema for an app.
 It's a lot faster to migrate database schema based on changes to the models.
 The best part is that with Automigrate you can completely focus on domain logic of the app.
 You always know how does database schema look like wihtout even being connected to a database.
-In case when you wnat to try some different solutions, auto-generated migrations in backward directions would be either very useful to revert some experimental changes.
+In case when you wnat to try some different solutions, auto-generated migrations in backward directions would be either very useful to quickly revert some experimental changes and apply different onces.

 Currently Automigrate supports only PostgreSQL (*other databases are planned*) so in this article we will use this database.